 The Vehicles worksheet contains information regarding each vehicle model offered for sale during the study period.
 Each vehicle model is represented as a single row of input data.
-Data in Table 28 lists the different columns of information specified in the vehicle models worksheet.
+Data in Table 27 lists the different columns of information specified in the Vehicles worksheet.
 The vehicle code must be a unique number assigned to each vehicle model.

-Table 28.
+Table 27.
 Vehicles Worksheet

-Table 26.
-Venicles Worksheet Category Column Units Definition/Notes Vehicle Code integer Unique number assigned to each vehicle.
+Category Column Units Definition/Notes Vehicle Code integer Unique number assigned to each vehicle.
 Manufacturer text The manufacturer of the vehicle.
 Brand text The brand name of the vehicle.
-Model text Name of the vehicle model. ral Nameplate text The nameplate of the vehicle.
-General Platform text The platform of the vehicle.
-Ge Platform For Mass Reduction Assignment 64 text The platform assignment of the vehicle, used for binning vehicle cohorts for mass reduction assignments.
+General Model text Name of the vehicle model. ien Nameplate text The nameplate of the vehicle.
+0 Platform Code integer The platform code of the platform that the vehicle uses.
 Engine Code integer The engine code of the engine that the vehicle uses.
-Transmission Code integer The transmission code of the transmission that the vehicle uses. omy Fuel Economy (by Fuel Type 65) mpg The CAFE fuel economy rating of the vehicle for each fuel type.
-Fuel Economy Fuel Share (by Fuel Type 65) percentage The percent share that the vehicle runs on each fuel type.
+Transmission Code integer The transmission code of the transmission that the vehicle uses. omy Fuel Economy (by Fuel Type 84) mpg The CAFE fuel economy rating of the vehicle for each fuel type.
+Fuel Economy Fuel Share (by Fuel Type 84) percentage The percent share that the vehicle runs on each fuel type.
 This value indicates the amount of miles driven by the vehicle on each fuel type.
 The sum of all fuel shares for any given vehicle must add up to one.
 Sales & Sales units Vehicle's production for sale in the US.
 MSRP MSRP dollars Vehicle's average MSRP (sales-weighted, including options).
-Regulatory Class text The regulatory assignment of the vehicle. - DC = the vehicle should be regulated as a domestic passenger automobile - IC = the vehicle should be regulated as a imported passenger automobile - LT = the vehicle should be regulated as a light truck - LT2b3 = the vehicle should be regulated as a class 2b/3 truck lass Technology Class text The technology class assignment of the vehicle. ory Cl Engine Technology Class text The engine technology class assignment of the vehicle.
-Regulate Engine Technology Class (Observed) 64 text The observed engine technology class assignment of the vehicle, backing out the effect of engine downsizing.
-Safety Class text The safety class assignment of the vehicle. - PC = the vehicle belongs to a passenger car safety class - LT = the vehicle belongs to a light truck/SUV safety class - CM = the vehicle belongs to a light CUV/minivan safety class
+Regulatory Classification Regulatory Class text The regulatory assignment of the vehicle. - DC = the vehicle should be regulated as a Domestic Car - IC = the vehicle should be regulated as an Imported Car - LT = the vehicle should be regulated as a Light Truck - LT2b3 = the vehicle should be regulated as a Light Truck 2b/3 Re; las Technology Class text The technology class assignment of the vehicle.
+CI Engine Technology Class text The engine technology class assignment of the vehicle.